 sudo systemctl restart fail2ban

-Limit SSH access to specific users by adding this to /etc/ssh/sshd_config
+Limit access to specific users in /etc/ssh/sshd_config:

 AllowUsers youruser